pingcap/blog/embracing-newsql-why-we-chose-tidb-over-mongodb-and-mysql.md

 * The database must support ACID-compliant transactions.
 * Because of the explosive growth of data, the database must be able to scale out.

-From the end of 2019 to October 2020, our paid users increased from 500,000 to over 2 million. **Even under the pressure of quadrupling data, TiDB successfully supported our core trading system**.
+From the end of 2019 to October 2020, our paid users increased from 500,000 to over 2 million. **Even under the pressure of quadrupling users, TiDB successfully supported our core trading system**.

 ### Our current status with TiDB